pdav5883/bracket-revival/README.md

 Work in progress

 ## Now TODO
-- Set up 2024
-- Reset max-age in S3 sync to 600
-- Remove More dropdown not yet built

-## Later TODO
 - Bracket page shows bracket as soon as it is submitted.
 Needs to respect completed_rounds in the same way results does
+- Scoreboard shows game status and who has submitted picks

+## Later TODO
+- Set up historicals
 - License and ref to bracketry, attribut bracket image
-- Set up historicals
 - Reset max-age in S3 sync to 21600
 - Populate missing picks script
 - Button on picks page to reset bracket
-- Button on picks page to see previous bracket
-- Test page to play smaller version to understand rules
 - Email reminders
-- Scoreboard shows game status and who has submitted picks
 - Load page once all formatting is ready to avoid jump from unformatted
-- Button to make next bracket of picks once picks are submitted
-- Next round buttons anchored to top of screen
 - Show completed rounds on scoreboard
 - Show pick round, bracket round on pages